ralic/pyvdp/README.md

 pushfunds.send(data=t)
 ```

-Under the hood, instance of `PushTransaction` with nested `CardAcceptor` will be serialized to JSON and passed to VDP
+Under the hood, instance of `PushTransaction` with nested `CardAcceptorModel` will be serialized to JSON and passed to VDP
 as a payload of POST request.

 A response will contain HTTP code and some JSON payload. `200 Success` is the only successful HTTP code, all other codes